jerrygu-lab/PeptoidGCN/README.md

 # PeptoidGCN
-Graph convolutional network for prediction of glass transition temperature in peptoids Part of assignment submitted for MSE465 (2023F)
+Graph convolutional network for prediction of glass transition temperature in peptoids.
+Part of assignment submitted for MSE465 (2023F)

 # Dataset